openmrs/openmrs-book-guide/troubleshooting.md

 ### Errors like "Failed creating java C:\Program Files\Java\jre1.6.0\bin\client\jvm.dll"

-To fix this problem, search formsvcr71.dllon your hard drive, and copy that file to this location.
+To fix this problem, search for **msvcr71.dll** on your hard drive, and copy that file to this location.

-C:\Windows\System32
+> C:\Windows\System32

 ### Installing OpenMRS or running database updates fails with message “Could not acquire change log lock”